 A strong science and math aptitude is important for RS majors to possess since academic courses include chemistry, physics, anatomy and physiology, microbiology, trigonometry, psychology, computer science, and statistics, in addition to general education courses.
 Students pursuing any one of the three specializations will complete the same pre-radiologic sciences college courses.
 During the final year of academic courses on campus, qualified students will apply for the two-year internship.
 The application process begins annually in the fall.
 Admission into the internship is competitive.
 Specific admission criteria is established in collaboration with each affiliated hospital program and generally includes successful completion of pre-requisite college courses, grade point averages (a minimum of 2.50-3.00 is required and varies by hospital program), references, related experience, interview and ability to meet program-designated technical standards.
 Students must also comply with criminal background and student conduct requirements.

-Radiographers, also known as radiologic technologists, perform diagnostic imaging examinations to assist physicians to diagnose or rule out disease or injury.
+Radiographers, also known as radiologic technologists, perform diagnostic imaging examinations, accurately position patients, ensure quality diagnostic images are obtained, and adhere to radiation protection regulations for themselves, their patients, and coworkers.
+They work closely with radiologists, the physicians who interpret medical images, to diagnose or rule out disease or injury.